-It’s almost ridiculous to consider than this tiny game of focus and refocusing, has the power to change your entire life – who you are, what you are capable of, and your happiness and contentment level in life.
+It’s almost ridiculous to consider that this tiny game of focus and refocusing, has the power to change your entire life – who you are, what you are capable of, and your happiness and contentment level in life.

-It has all of that power, and more.
+It has all of that power and more.

 If I had known this years ago – what a change I could have made with my life in my teens!

 And now you know too- what will you do with it?

 You must go head-to-head and beat your mind into submission.
 There is no other way that I know of – unless you want to fill your body with medication you don’t need.